HYLF – The journey continues

 “HYLF as youth-led organization will continue to commit in giving opportunities for young people especially young key population to create possibilities and change.”

-If you are interested in applying for a grant please fill out and submit your Grant Application Form and a Budget Template to GrantApplication@hivyoungleadersfund.org before 10 March 2017, 11:59 pm CET time.
+If you are interested in applying for a grant please check out our Request for Proposals (RFP) for more information about eligibility criteria, application guidelines and grant amounts; download and fill out our Application Forms available at the end of our RFP and submit your proposal before 10 March 2017, 11:59 pm CET to GrantApplication@hivyoungleadersfund.org

 Together, we shall bring the voice of young people and young key populations to the HIV response.
 Together we shall end HIV.